tensorlayer/TensorLayer/README.md

 Users often find it easy to start with the examples and tutorials, and then dive into TensorFlow seamlessly.
 In addition, TensorLayer does not create library lock-in through native supports for importing components from Keras.

-TensorLayer has a fast growing usage among top researchers and engineers, from universities like Imperial College London, UC Berkeley, Carnegie Mellon University, Stanford University, and University of Technology of Compiegne (UTC), and companies like Google, Microsoft, Alibaba, Tencent, Xiaomi, and Bloomberg.
+TensorLayer has a fast growing usage among top researchers and engineers, from universities like Peking University, Imperial College London, UC Berkeley, Carnegie Mellon University, Stanford University, and University of Technology of Compiegne (UTC), and companies like Google, Microsoft, Alibaba, Tencent, Xiaomi, and Bloomberg.